sebbekahkonen/LibraryTask/README.md

 list - See all registered products

-checkout - Borrow a product
+checkout - Borrow a product to customer

 checkin - Return borrowed product